NanoHttpd/nanohttpd/README.md

 The coordinates for your development environment should correspond to these.
 When looking for an older version take care because we switched groupId from *com.nanohttpd* to *org.nanohttpd* in mid 2015.

 Next it depends what you are useing nanohttpd for, there are tree main usages.

+## Gradle dependencies

+In gradle you can use nano http the same way because gradle accesses the same central repository:

+	dependencies {
+		runtime(
+			[group: 'org.nanohttpd', name: 'nanohttpd', version: 'CURRENT_VERSION'],
+		)
+	}

+(Replace `CURRENT_VERSION` with whatever is reported latest at <http://nanohttpd.org/>.)

+Just replace the name with the artifact id of the module you want to use and gradle will find it for you.

 ### Develop your own specialized HTTP service